 These solutions may require the input of a continence advisor, to whom your GP can provide a referral.
 Alternatively, the Urology Department of the local hospital can provide information on specialists in your area.

 Besides medication (discussed below) and catheters, there are a wide range of products and appliances available to assist with managing bladder problems.
 These are constantly being redesigned and re-evaluated by the manufacturers.
 Some products are available on prescription and some you have to buy.
 The best resource for products, availability and funding is Enable New Zealand.
-Alternatively, an MS Field Worker will be able to provide one-on-one advice that reflects your situation .
+Alternatively, your Regional MS Community Support Staff will be able to provide one-on-one advice that reflects your situation .
 For men, a condom urinal may be a more suitable alternative to an indwelling catheter.
 A continence advisor can provide you the best advice here.

 Bladder function tests